COSC3020/dijkstra-s-algorithm-NolanBerg/README.md

 to be the most efficient one, but please make sure that it is not unnecessarily inefficient.

-Sources: Used ai to help with code as well as google for main.yml logic, jest for testing, scripts in package.json file
+Sources: Used ai to help with assignment as well as google for main.yml logic, jest for testing, scripts in package.json file, runtime analysis

 ## Runtime Analysis

 What is the big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+For each vertex dequeued from priority queue, algorithm looks at adjacent vertices:

+-Vertex: The algorithm goes through all vertices $(V)$ once in priority queue.

+-Edge: For each vertex, it goes through adjacency list, which involves iterating over all edges $(E)$.